kunilovskaya/kunilovskaya.github.io/_pages/events.md

 ### schools and research visits

+1. Understanding and Modelling Linguistic Variability Summer school, University of Potsdam (Aug 2023)
+2. Information Theory course, Saarland University, Dept of Language Science & Technology (Feb 2023)
-1. Nordic winter school in NLP (February 2020, Oslo, Norway)
+2. Nordic winter school in NLP (February 2020, Oslo, Norway)
 2. Invited talk at a research seminar, *Centre for Translation Studies*, University of Leeds (January 2020)
 <!-- invited and attended by Jeremy Munday -->
 3. Summer School on Deep Learning in NLP, as part of the 12th RANLP conference (RANLP 2019)